uvarc/rc-website/content/about/people/xu.md

 ]
 +++

 Xinyue is currently a second-year UVA master student in computer science.
 With a diverse background in computer science, she is proficient in Python and C++, and has experience with data science and cloud deployments.
-Xinyue is familiar with machine learning algorthm, applying it across various fields such as autonomous navigation for ROSbot cars and bioinformatics for cancer survival analysis.
-Her diverse expertise and innovative applications of machine learning highlight her strong potential in the tech industry.
+Xinyue is familiar with machine learning algorthms, applying them across various fields such as autonomous navigation for ROSbot cars and bioinformatics for cancer survival analysis.
+Her diverse expertise and passion for technology keep her moving forward.

 ##### Education